 There’s one excellent method to check if your White Fusion needs water.
 Put your finger about 2 inches in the soil, and if it’s dry or almost dry, it’s time for watering.

-There’s no strict watering schedule for the White Calathea Fusion, as watering depends on many other conditions.
+There’s no strict watering schedule for the prayer plant, as watering depends on many other conditions.

 For example, the growing season of White Fusion is in spring and summer, which means it needs more water during this period.